Quadrupole-conserving dynamics in the non-commutative plane: Outlook

 Neglecting the effects of energy conservation, we predicted analytically and observed numerically a clear breakdown of hydrodynamic linear response theory and a non-trivial dynamical universality class governing the long-wavelength physics of the crystal lattice.

 Unfortunately, we cannot think of a practical experimental realization for this universality class.
 It was recently proposed that certain Galilean-invariant quantum Hall crystals can realize a ``fracton hydrodynamic" universality class with fewer symmetries \cite{Huang:2024qhx}.
 Superfluid vortex crystals \cite{Du:2022xys,Glodkowski:2025krf} may also behave similarly, although one must account for the additional spontaneously broken U(1) symmetry, as well as the fact that dissipative dynamics could break multipolar conservation laws \cite{ambegaokar,qi2023kinematicallyconstrainedvortexdynamics}.
-Nevertheless, if one can find a natural home for area-preserving dynamics in a quantum Hall or vortex fluid settings -- or engineer such dynamics in synthetic matter -- it may be possible to realize some of the unusual dynamical systems we have introduced in this work.